1995parham/dotfiles/README.md

 ## Introduction

-My Personal Ubuntu and OSx configuration files which created in Fall 2013 when I was a BSc Student of the Amirkabir University of Technology.
+My Personal Ubuntu and OSx configuration which has been created in Fall 2013 when I was a BSc Student of the Amirkabir University of Technology.
-First thank for your visiting, to find out more about how to use this configuration with NeoVIM, Oh-My-Zsh, etc. please check the following sections.
+First of all thank you for your visiting, to find out more about how to use this configuration with NeoVIM, Oh-My-Zsh, etc. please check the following sections.

 ## Table of Contents